How Long Do CSA Points Stay on Your Record?

 Here are some tips to keep in mind:

 • Make sure to keep up with preventative maintenance on trucks and trailers.
-Regularly check tire pressure, brakes and all other mechanical parts of a vehicle.
+Regularly check a vehicle's tire pressure, brakes, and all other mechanical parts.

-• Ensure that drivers follow the hours of services rules, such as taking their maximum allowable daily driving and rest periods.
+• Ensure that drivers follow the hours of service rules, such as taking their maximum allowable daily driving and rest periods.

 • Educate drivers about how CSA scores are determined so they understand the importance of following safety regulations.